codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bx9.md

 In this stage, you'll add support for printing the matched line in the standard output of your grep implementation.

-### Printing matched line to the standard output
+### Printing the matched line

-If a line from the standard intput is matched, grep prints the matched line to the standard output.
+If a line from the standard input is matched, grep prints the matched line to the standard output.

 Example usage: